fusion-energy/neutronics-workshop/README.md

 - Geometry created outside of neutronics (e.g. design offices) is created in a CAD format.
 Using the CAD geometry directly avoids the manual process of converting CAD geometry into CSG geometry which is a bottleneck in the design cycle.

 - Simulation reults such as heating can be mapped directly into engineering models which also use CAD geometry.
-This is benifitial when integrating neutronics into the design cycle or coupling neutronics with thermal
+This is benifitial when integrating neutronics into the design cycle or coupling neutronics with thermal analysis.

 - Visulisation of neutronics models can be performed with CAD software which is mature and feature rich.